top of page

 What is Chronic Invalidation

-Chronic invalidation is more than occasional disagreements or differing opinions; it is a pervasive pattern of dismissing, belittling, or denying your emotions, thoughts, and experiences.
-It often occurs in interpersonal relationships, where you may find their feelings minimized, ignored, or unwarranted.
-Over time, the cumulative impact of chronic invalidation can erode your sense of self-worth and create lasting emotional scars.
+Chronic invalidation is not just about having different opinions or disagreements; it is a repeated pattern of dismissing or belittling your feelings, thoughts, and experiences.
+It often happens in relationships where your feelings might be minimized, ignored, or seen as unimportant.
+Over time, this ongoing invalidation can damage your self-esteem and leave lasting emotional wounds.

 “When we listen, we hear someone into existence.” - Laurie Buchanan, PhD